stevemandl/pyredismq/README.md

 ## Examples

 Here are some examples of using the pyredismq module.
+See [more examples](https://github.com/stevemandl/pyredismq/tree/main/examples) here.

 ### Sending an unconfirmed message